 The edging on your crochet projects is what really makes them stand out.
-Without an edging, a piece can be pretty but it won't look polished.
-Just by adding a single row of special stitches at the end of the project, your crochet can go from "okay" to "wow"!
+Without edging, a piece can be pretty but it won't look polished.
+Just by adding a single row of special stitches at the end of the project, your crochet can go from "okay" to "wow!"
 Even a simple single crochet edging can give you work a more finished look.
 However, more advanced stitches will stand out even more and are a good tool to have in your crochet toolbox.

 The shell stitch is a great example of a stitch that you can add quickly to your projects to give them that extra special something that makes them look spectacular.
 This shell stitch is made using double crochet stitches that are separated by chain spaces and slip stitches; these are easy stitches that a beginner could confidently tackle.